-LOS ANGELES (KABC) -- The Los Angeles City Council gave final approval on Wednesday to an ordinance that raises the minimum wage to $15 an hour by 2020.
+LOS ANGELES (KABC) -- The Los Angeles City Council on Wednesday tentatively approved a measure to raise the minimum wage to $15 an hour.

 The current minimum wage in California is $9 an hour.
 The proposal raises it to $10.50 an hour by next July for businesses with 26 or more employees.

 The wage would then increase to $12 by July 2017, $13.25 by July 2018, $14.25 by July 2019 and then $15 by July 2020.

 Once the wage reaches $15 per hour for both small and large employers, the measure calls for the minimum wage in 2022 to continue increasing based on the cost of living.